anandu2019/Task-Manager/README.md

 Node should be  installed.
 1.Open React/my-app then npm install
-2.In the same path  React/my-app type npm start runs in port 4000 (http://localhost:4000/)
+2.In the same path  i.e in React/my-app type npm start (runs in port 4000 (http://localhost:4000/))
 3.Open cmd for  task_management folder and type bundle install .
 4.In the same cmd do rails s (runs in localhost:3000) 5.Install postgress 11 or 12